Alibaba’s second Indonesia data centre now open for business

 “We are very pleased to work with Alibaba Cloud.
 Reliable and cost-effective products and services are highly sought-after in our market as it expands,” says PT IndoInternet director David Tandianus.

 Alibaba Cloud now has 55 availability zones across 19 regions worldwide.
-Alibaba Cloud maintains a strong presence in Southeast Asia with additional data centres in Singapore and Malaysia.
+Alibaba Cloud maintains a strong presence in Southeast Asia with additional data centers in Singapore and Malaysia.